 Fly King Mountain is looking for a local pilot to help the webmaster update the web site about soaring in the King Mountain Idaho area.
 Please send information and updates using the email form below.
 It would also be great if I could contact you about inquiries I get about pilots new to the area who want to fly King Mt.

 Give me a few days to respond, I may be out soaring (I hope).

 The road up to King Mountain, as well as King Mountain Glider Park is in Moore, Idaho.
 You can camp at the Park in Moore, or at King Mountain Glider Park.
 Please contact John K at King Mountain Glider Park prior to camping at his site.

-When a contest is in session, the pilots meetings are usually at Moore Park.
 Moore Park is located at the corner of 3150N and Main St., just off Hwy 93

 43.73556°N 113.36694°W or

 Camping is OK at Moore Park.
 The park does have restrooms, large trees with shade, and grass for your tents.

 Make sure that you pick-up after your dog!

 While you are in the neighborhood, take time to check-out King Mountain Glider Park, just a little North of town.
 They also have a fly-in every summer.